peshmerge/facebox_python/README.md

 #### --save argument:
 this is used to save the returned image from the facebox.
 If you give it `yes` it will save a copy the returned image with recognition boxes on the disk with the name `machinebox-ORIGINAL_FILENAME.jpg`.
 Or give it `no` and it will only display the returned image without saving it.

+For example if you want to test the image ``trump1.jpg`` then you have to execute this command ``py check.py --image trump1.jpg --save no`` I don't want to save the image, I just want to see it

+Note: py command is shortcut for my ``python3.6`` on `Ubuntu 18.04`
 ## License

 [MIT License](LICENSE)